ARTICLE

 Loading ...

-Weathering describes the breaking down or dissolving of rocks and minerals on the surface of the Earth.
+Weathering describes the breaking down or dissolving of rocks and minerals on the surface of Earth.
 Water, ice, acids, salts, plants, animals, and changes in temperature are all agents of weathering.
 Once a rock has been broken down, a process called erosion transports the bits of rock and mineral away.
 No rock on Earth is hard enough to resist the forces of weathering and erosion.
 Together, these processes carved landmarks such as the Grand Canyon, in the U.S. state of Arizona.
-This massive canyon is 446 kilometers (277 miles) long, as much as 29 kilometers (18 miles) wide, and 1,600 meters (1 mile) deep.
+This massive canyon is 446 kilometers (277 miles) long, as much as 29 kilometers (18 miles) wide, and 1.6 kilometers (one mile) deep.

 Weathering and erosion constantly change the rocky landscape of Earth.
 Weathering wears away exposed surfaces over time.
 The length of exposure often contributes to how vulnerable a rock is to weathering.
 Rocks, such as lavas, that are quickly buried beneath other rocks are less vulnerable to weathering and erosion than rocks that are exposed to agents such as wind and water.

-As it smoothes rough, sharp rock surfaces, weathering is often the first step in the production of soils.
+As it smooths rough, sharp rock surfaces, weathering is often the first step in the production of soils.
 Tiny bits of weathered minerals mix with plants, animal remains, fungi, bacteria, and other organisms.
 A single type of weathered rock often produces infertile soil, while weathered materials from a collection of rocks is richer in mineral diversity and contributes to more fertile soil.
 Soils types associated with a mixture of weathered rock include glacial till, loess, and alluvial sediments.

 Weathering is often divided into the processes of mechanical weathering and chemical weathering.
 Biological weathering, in which living or once-living organisms contribute to weathering, can be a part of both processes.